dwaite/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 1. the RP MUST verify that issuers of the signed claims in the aggregated claims are the ones it trust;
 1. the RP MUST verify that `op_iss` and `uid` values in the signed claims match the `iss` and `sub` value of the response;
 1. the RP MUST verify that the  aud  (audience) Claim contains its  client_id  value registered at the Issuer identified by the  iss  (issuer) Claim as an audience;
-1. The RP MUST verify the aud claim does not trusted by the Client; and
+1. The RP MUST verify that the aud claim does not contain claim values not trusted by the RP; and
 1. The RP MUST reject the response if any of the verification above fails.

 # Security Considerations